 The Irregular will initially be available through the Trustees, the Village Archive (Jubilee Room, Swinderby Road) and at our meetings and talks.
-It can also be purchased in Collingham from Gascoignes Post Office (103 High Street) and Past 2 Present (112 High Street).
+It can also be purchased in Collingham from Gascoignes Post Office (103 High Street).

 The first edition of the Society’s Journal, ‘The Irregular’, was launched at our meeting on November 8th 2017.